danielazoeller/ds_DistributedBoosting.jl/README.md

 The algorithm is explained and evaluated in:

-Zöller, D., Lenz, S., Binder, H. (2018). *Distributed multivariable modeling for signature development under data protection constraints*.
-BioarXiv.
+> Zöller, D., Lenz, S., Binder, H. (2018). *Distributed multivariable modeling for signature development under data protection constraints*. eprint arXiv:1803.00422.
+ArXiv.

+You can find the article [here](https://arxiv.org/abs/1803.00422).